-Newly elected candidates who wish to raise or spend funds for their transition and/or inauguration into office must create and register a TIE with the CFB before commencing any financial activity.
-This applies to all candidates elected into city office, regardless of participation in the Campaign Finance Program.
-Candidates may not use their existing candidate committee or any other political committee or entity to raise money for transition and inauguration purposes.
+Congratulations on winning election to city office!
+If you’re planning to spend money on a swearing in event or to plan for taking office (transition or inauguration expenses), you must create and register a TIE with the CFB before beginning any financial activity.
+Elected candidates may not use their existing candidate committee or any other political committee or entity to raise or spend money for transition and inauguration purposes.
+This applies to all candidates elected to city office, regardless of participation in the Campaign Finance Program.

-- Records of each contributor and/or intermediary’s name, residential address, occupation, employer and business address or documentation of efforts made to collect such information.
+- Records of each donor and/or intermediary’s name, residential address, occupation, employer and business address.

 - Copies of all contributed checks and deposit slips